froboy/yusaopeny_docs/content/en/docs/user-documentation/taxonomy/_index.md

 title: "Taxonomy, Vocabularies, and Terms"
 weight: 4
 description: >
-  Group pieces of related content together for tagging, filtering, sorting and grouping with Y USA Open Y’s tagging system.
+  Group pieces of related content together for tagging, filtering, sorting and grouping with YMCA Website Services’s tagging system.
 ---

-The Taxonomy feature in Y USA Open Y creates organized lists of categories, which allow you to group content, create folders for Images ([in Y USA Open Y 2.4 and later](https://community.openymca.org/t/version-2-4-released-q1-2020-major-release/624)) and create standard options for dropdown fields in your content.
+The Taxonomy feature in YMCA Website Services creates organized lists of categories, which allow you to group content, create folders for Images ([in YMCA Website Services 2.4 and later](https://community.openymca.org/t/version-2-4-released-q1-2020-major-release/624)) and create standard options for dropdown fields in your content.

 {{< youtube upFz4WrJ1-Q >}}

 Each list is called a *Vocabulary*, while each item in your list is called a *Term*.
-Terms comprise a Term Name and any additional data/settings for that particular vocabulary (see below in *Vocabularies in Y USA Open Y* for details).
+Terms comprise a Term Name and any additional data/settings for that particular vocabulary (see below in *Vocabularies in YMCA Website Services* for details).

 ## How to Edit Vocabulary Lists